-For non-finaling entrants, scoresheets and manuscripts will be e-mailed back to each entrant between May 15, 2020 and June 30, 2020.
+For non-finaling entrants, scoresheets and manuscripts will be e-mailed back to each entrant within two weeks after the finalists are announced.
+Finalists for the Genesis Contest are announced at the Milestone Dinner held on Thursday of the Annual Conference.
 Entrants are asked to please be patient as coordinators return entries, due to the sheer volume of entries and emails.
 Questions may be emailed to email@example.com.

 All judging is blind.
 Entrants’ names are only known by the coordinator.

 Final Round Judges are editors, agents, and other industry professionals.

 For all the stories, one or more characters’ Christian beliefs are blended with and form a part of the story.
 However, the presence of a Christian character or the use of Christian phrases and scripture are not the indicators of the spiritual content in the stories.
 For Speculative Fiction, the traditional Christian terms are often replaced by other words more suited to the fictional setting.